tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    The faint squeaking in the roof of the Smithy gives way to silence.
+    The attendant squeaking in the roof of the Smithy gives way to silence.
     The bats, who have been listening, fall to grave contemplation.

-    There is a change in the mood.
+    What can you do with a bat?
+    You can't move him if he wishes not to be moved.

+    He has a time of his own, a place of his own.
+    A mood of his own.

 Karma
 -----